-Believe it or not, even without a solid plan in place for conducting research during their program, this client was actually ahead of the game compared to many others we've worked with or heard from.
-We've worked with CEOs and executive directors who approached us in a total frenzy because they never planned to collect data at all, and now they needed data to demonstrate impact.
-More often than not, these groups will say something like, "We've been running this program for a while now, and we'd like to get a grant to increase our reach.
+Believe it or not, even without a solid plan for conducting research during their program, this client was actually ahead of the game compared to many others we've worked with or heard from.
+We've worked with CEOs and executive directors who have approached us in a total frenzy because they never planned to collect data at all and now needed it to demonstrate impact.
+More often than not, these groups will say something like: "We've been running this program for a while now, and we'd like to get a grant to increase our reach.
 We know it works, but we don't have any data.
 Can you help us show funders how effective we've been?"

-In the case study above, despite the lack of research design, the group we were working with at least had a tentative plan to collect data.
+In our case study, despite the lack of research design, the group at least had a tentative plan to collect data.
 The truth is that it's nearly impossible to prove the impact a program has without knowing where people were before they came to your program.
 Even before you demonstrate impact, data can help lay the groundwork for why the program is needed in the first place.
-That's why data collection has to be part of your program's entire design and structure.
+That's why data collection has to be part of your application-it's why data collection has to be part of your program's entire design and structure.

-To avoid frantically trying to make up for lost data, you have to "Fix it in Design."
+To avoid frantically trying to make up for lost data, you have to "Fix it in design."

 A colleague of ours in the field had this simple mantra that we've adopted to succinctly capture what's needed at this step.
 He explained it this way: "If we have to fix a problem in the design phase, it will cost you \$1.
 If we have to fix it in production, it will cost you \$10.
 If we have to fix at the end, it will cost you \$100.
 So let's spend the time to fix it in design."

-The lesson here for those of you looking for funding couldn't be clearer: Start thinking about your evaluation plan the same day you start thinking about your program plan.
+For those of you looking for funding, the lesson here couldn't be clearer: Start thinking about your evaluation plan the same day you start thinking about your program plan.
 It will prevent you from having to spend more time, energy, and money later.